Tina Arena: Arena on Eva Perón

 In taking on the titular role of Eva Perón in Evita for Opera Australia, Arena commented to the ABC's Limelight magazine that she was "terrified", but described the role as "a precious gift for myself and for any female performer".
 She said that she felt "blessed to work with someone who has had the kind of career that Hal Prince has had".
 Arena also notes that she felt the time was right to tackle the role:

 I have been approached to do this role on a couple of occasions.
 I never felt emotionally ready for it.
 I felt I had a lot of living and learning before I could get up and take on the enormity of the story and the human spirit she possessed.
 I don't think I was ready in my 30s to play Eva Perón at all.
 Playing the role of Eva Perón at 50, is much more suited to the life experience that I have had.

 Arena talked of knowing about Perón since she was a girl and about feeling privileged to recount the story and embrace the complex role.

 Opening night: Sydney Opera House

 The official opening night of the Evita at the Sydney Opera House was on 13 September 2018.
 Evita's lyricist, Sir Tim Rice, attended, having travelled to Australia for the event a week after joining the EGOT winners club.
 Arena received a prolonged standing ovation for the portrayal as Eva Perón.
-Sydney's The Daily Telegraph reported that "Arena soars in a sublime performance of the First Lady of Argentina.
+Sydney's Daily Telegraph reported that "Arena soars in a sublime performance of the First Lady of Argentina.
 Even those who don't know the musical Evita, are probably familiar with the song 'Don't Cry for Me Argentina' and it was at this point on opening night that Arena really powered into her own as Eva Perón."